Learn how to link entity tables in Terra to analyze paired tumor and normal samples.

-To associate the tables, you must upload in the correct order and select “Create participant, sample, pair associations” at the prompt in the pop-up window that appears when you try to upload the files.
+To associate the tables, you must upload them in the correct order and select “Create participant, sample, pair associations” at the prompt in the pop-up window that appears when you try to upload the files.

-If you uploaded the tables out of order or without selecting that checkbox, the workspace will give you a table loading error.
+If you upload the tables out of order or without selecting that checkbox, the workspace will give you a table loading error.
 Additionally, the workflow will fail because it reads from the pair table but has no knowledge of the sample table from which the pair table is supposed to read.

 When you've successfully uploaded a pair table, you will see a new table in the Data tab that looks something like this:

 Example: Pair table in Terra